aceorg-khongks/ace01-ops/README.md

 * In the `Description` field, specify `Operational repository for ACE`.
 * Select `Public` for the repository visibility.

-<br> Click on `Create repository from template`:
+Click on `Create repository from template`:

-<br> This repository will be cloned to the specified GitHub account:
+This repository will be cloned to the specified GitHub account:

 <img src="./xdocs/images/diagram12.png" alt="drawing" width="800"/>

-<br> You have successfully created a copy of the `ace01-ops` repository in your
+You have successfully created a copy of the `ace01-ops` repository in your organization.
-organization.

 ---